 In Leonard, however, the average commute to work is quite long.
 On average, people spend 31.68 minutes each day getting to work, which is significantly higher than the national average.

-Being a small city, Leonard does not have a public transit system used by locals to get to and from work.
+Leonard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Leonard, just 10.40% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.